UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     - **Operating system disk image** – The operating system disk image for the virtual machines in the scale set.

-    > [!Warning]
+        > [!Note]
         > Scale sets currently do not support CentOS 7.2 on Azure Stack.

     - **Subscription** - This is your UKCloud for Microsoft Azure subscription.